 July 7th - August 1st, 2018

-Dio Horia is pleased to announce the first solo exhibition in the gallery by American artist Matthew Palladino from July 6th to August 1st.
-An opening reception in the gallery will take place on Friday, July 6th at 20:00 in the presence of the artist.
+Dio Horia was pleased to announce the first solo exhibition in the gallery by American artist Matthew Palladino from July 6th to August 1st.
+An opening reception in the gallery took place on Friday, July 6th at 20:00 in the presence of the artist.

 Palladino is redrawing and painting the broken relief in his unique exaggerated and sometimes grotesque style.
 Specifically, the works are all hand painted on cold pressed watercolor paper with a mix of watercolor and ink, without the use of masking fluid or tape.
 The artist holds a special place for his watercolor works as, as he says the act of creating them is almost magical and very different than other painting techniques such as acrylic or oil on canvas.
 Watercolor painting on paper has an immediacy, permanence and fragility that has a bit of a mind of its own.
 One can guide it but can never truly control it.
 It is more of a performative act, an act that Palladino performs with extreme focus.
 The final result is a visual recording a unique process that is at once extremely controlled but with moments of chaos, closer to a musical performance or a magic act than the classical act of painting.

 Matthew Palladino is an artist that lives and works in Brooklyn, New York.
 He was Born in San Francisco in 1985.
 He studied painting at the California College of the Arts.
 His work was acquired by the Whitney Museum of American Art.